sebastjan-hribar/sebastjan-hribar.github.io/_posts/2022-01-08-rokku-with-hanami.markdown

 end
 {% endhighlight %}

-I'll be using named roles like "new_user", "admin" etc. The user assigned role will be compared to the role for a specific policy.
+I'll be using named roles like `new_user`, `admin` etc. The user assigned role will be compared to the role for a specific policy.

 ### 1.2 Templates
 Here is a shortened example of the new and edit templates for the user.
 Strings such as labels are represented by symbols to leverage the internationalization.